isomerpages/moe-ahmadibrahimpri/index.md

       announcement_items:
         - title: Teachers' Day 2026
           date: 03 September 2026
-          announcement: Click here to register if you are coming back to visit your teachers, or leave a post to show your gratitude and appreciation to our teachers in AIPS
+          announcement: Register here, or leave a post to show your gratitude and appreciation to our teachers in AIPS
-          link_text: ""
+          link_text: Click to continue
-          link_url: ""
+          link_url: /teachers-day/
 ---